brysonTonel/facebook-mcp-server/README.md

 # Facebook MCP Server

-This project is a **Modular Command Processor (MCP)** agent for automating and managing interactions on a Facebook Page using the Facebook Graph API.
+This project is a **MCP server** for automating and managing interactions on a Facebook Page using the Facebook Graph API.
 It exposes tools to create posts, moderate comments, fetch post insights, and filter negative feedback — ready to plug into Claude, ChatGPT, or other LLM-based agents.

 ---